lpaultheguitarplayer/groove/README.md

 Settings:
 - `Note length`: every note in the pattern will have this defined length.
 - `Dynamic note length`: every note in the pattern will sound until the next note hits.
 - `Scale degree notes pattern`: pattern to play.
-Every note is encoded with a 2-digit number: 1st digit is a note degree in the scale (1st, 2nd etc. and if no note is available then the latest note in the scale will be used), 2nd digit is an octave.
-For example, 31 is a 3rd note in the scale of the 1st octave.
+Every note is encoded with a 2-digit number + 1 optional articulation symbol: 1st digit is a note degree in the scale (1st, 2nd etc. and if no note is available then the latest note in the scale will be used), 2nd digit is an octave, symbol - is an articulation (d - dead, m - muted, h - harmonic).
+For example, `31d` is a dead 3rd note in the scale of the 1st octave.
 - `Stick to kick pattern (ignore pattern above)`: instrument will pick notes from the pattern and will layer on those notes to the kick pattern instead of `Scale degree notes pattern` if enabled.
 - `Dead/muted notes patterns`: every time note pattern (or kick pattern if `Stick to kick pattern (ignore pattern above)` is enabled) contains a defined dead/muted notes pattern it will layer on dead/muted notes.
 Available notations are: `m` muted `A0` note, `d` dead `A0` note.
 Multiple patterns can be specified, divide them by `,` symbol.
 #### Overdrive guitar